 - Checks which have been folded, creased, or mutilated

-- Click Scan (highlighted in green) at the bottom of the screen.
+- Click the Scan button at the bottom of the screen.

 - Click Continue Scanning this Deposit in the User Actions box if you have to remove your items from the scanner.

 - Monitor the Items Scanned and Items Processed counters at the bottom of the screen.
 If Items Processed falls behind by over 50 items, click Stop Scan on the Scan Navigator.

 - When Items Processed catches up, click Continue Scanning This Deposit.
 If Items Processed stops increasing, you might have lost your internet connection.

 - When you are finished scanning your deposit click Capture Complete, which will indicate to the system no more items will be presented for the current batch.
 The option Continue Processing This Deposit allows you to correct exceptions or look at items in your deposit.
 You must click Capture Complete before you can balance the batch.

 - IMPORTANT NOTE: Deposits cannot be balanced if Capture Complete is not selected.
 DO NOT select Create a New Deposit in the User Actions box.
 This selection will suspend the current deposit and prevent you from completing the proper sequence.
 To create another deposit, select Deposit Capture.

 - Verify that the last item on the screen matches the last item in the scanner pocket and that the item number sprayed by your scanner is legible if applicable.
 Now you are ready to correct exceptions, balance, or create another deposit.

 - Clip or band the deposit together with the Deposit ID noted in front.
 Place processed deposit face down in a process complete bin or box.
 Storing the processed deposits in an orderly way will prevent accidental rescanning and make research easier.
 Processed deposits should be retained for at least 90 days in case there are issues with your deposit.